 1. INTRODUCTORY.
-VirnetX Holding Corporation, a Delaware corporation (the "Company"), proposes to issue and sell to certain purchasers, pursuant to the terms and conditions of a subscription agreement in the form of Exhibit A attached hereto (the "Subscription Agreement") to be entered into with such purchasers (each a "Purchaser" and collectively, the "Purchasers"), up to an aggregate of shares of common stock, \$0.0001 par value (the "Common Stock") of the Company and warrants (the "Warrants"), each warrant to purchase shares of Common Stock.
+VirnetX Holding Corporation, a Delaware corporation (the "Company"), proposes to issue and sell to certain purchasers, pursuant to the terms and conditions of a subscription agreement in the form of Exhibit A attached hereto (the "Subscription Agreement") to be entered into with such purchasers (each a "Purchaser" and collectively, the "Purchasers"), up to an aggregate of 3,000,000 shares of common stock, \$0.0001 par value (the "Common Stock") of the Company and warrants to purchase 4,500,000 shares of Common Stock (the "Warrants").
 The aggregate shares of Common Stock so proposed to be sold is hereinafter referred to as the "Stock" and the number of shares of Common Stock issuable upon exercise of the Warrants is hereinafter referred to as the "Warrant Stock, together with the Stock and the Warrants, are referred to herein as the "Securities."
-The Company hereby confirms that Cowen and Company, LLC, ("Cowen" or the "Lead Placement Agent") and Craig-Hallum Capital Group LLC ("Craig-Hallum" or the "Co-Placement Agent" and, together with the Lead Placement Agent Agreement (this "Agreement") and the Subscription Agreement.
+The Company hereby confirms that Gilford Securities Incorporated ("Gilford" or the "Placement Agent") acted as the Placement Agent in the sale of the Stock and the Warrants in accordance with the terms and conditions of this Placement Agent Agreement (this "Agreement") and the Subscription Agreement.

-2. AGREEMENT TO ACT AS PLACEMENT AGENTS; PLACEMENT OF SECURITIES.
+2. AGREEMENT TO ACT AS THE PLACEMENT AGENT; PLACEMENT OF SECURITIES.
 On the basis of the representations, warranties and agreements of the Company contained herein, and subject to all the terms and conditions of this Agreement:

-(I) The Company hereby acknowledges that the Placement Agents acted as its sole agent to solicit offers for the purchase of all or part of the Stock and Warrants from the Company in connection with the proposed offering of the Stock and the Warrants (the "Offering").
-Until the Closing Date (as defined in Section 4 hereof), the Company shall not, without the prior written consent of the Placement Agents, solicit or accept offers to purchase the Stock or the Warrants otherwise than through the Placement Agents.
+(I) The Company hereby acknowledges that the Placement Agent acted as its sole agent to solicit offers for the purchase of all or part of the Stock and Warrants from the Company in connection with the proposed offering of the Stock and the Warrants (the "Offering").
+Until the Closing Date (as defined in Section 4 hereof), the Company shall not, without the prior written consent of the Placement Agent, solicit or accept offers to purchase the Stock or the Warrants otherwise than through the Placement Agent.

-(II) The Company hereby acknowledges that the Placement Agents, as agent of the Company, used their best efforts to solicit offers to purchase the Stock and Warrants from the Company on the terms and subject to the conditions set forth in the Prospectus (as defined below).
-The Placement Agents shall use reasonable efforts to assist the Company in obtaining performance by each Purchaser whose offer to purchase the Stock and Warrants was solicited by the Placement Agents and accepted by the Company, but the Placement Agents shall not, except as otherwise provided in this Agreement, be obligated to disclose the identity of any potential purchaser or have any liability to the Company in the event any such purchase is not consummated for any reason.
-Under no circumstances will the Placement Agents be obligated to underwrite or purchase any Stock and Warrants for its own account and, in soliciting purchases of Stock and Warrants, the Placement Agents acted solely as the Company's agents and not as principals.
-Notwithstanding the foregoing and except as otherwise provided in this Section 2(II), it is understood and agreed that the Placement Agents (or their affiliates) may, solely at their discretion and without any obligation to do so, purchase the Stock and Warrants as principal.
+(II) The Company hereby acknowledges that the Placement Agent, as agent of the Company, used its best efforts to solicit offers to purchase the Stock and Warrants from the Company on the terms and subject to the conditions set forth in the Prospectus (as defined below).
+The Placement Agent shall use reasonable efforts to assist the Company in obtaining performance by each Purchaser whose offer to purchase the Stock and Warrants was solicited by the Placement Agent and accepted by the Company, but the Placement Agent shall not, except as otherwise provided in this Agreement, be obligated to disclose the identity of any potential purchaser or have any liability to the Company in the event any such purchase is not consummated for any reason.
+Under no circumstances will the Placement Agent be obligated to underwrite or purchase any Stock and Warrants for its own account and, in soliciting purchases of Stock and Warrants, the Placement Agent acted solely as the Company's agent and not as a principal.
+Notwithstanding the foregoing and except as otherwise provided in this Section 2(II), it is understood and agreed that the Placement Agent (or its affiliates) may, solely at its discretion and without any obligation to do so, purchase the Stock and Warrants as a principal.